-Here at the London Group, our apprentices are paid a minimum of £200 per week.
+Here at the LDN Apprenticeships, our apprentices are paid a minimum of £200 per week.
 We won’t work with employers who pay less than this, and we believe that this is a fair apprenticeship wage (the national minimum wage is much lower).

 Many of our employers pay significantly more than this, and it is not uncommon for apprentices to start their apprenticeship earning the London Living Wage.
 There is lots of information on apprentice wage regulations here.

 Will your child have to pay for any of the training?